GoogleCloudPlatform/compute-video-demo-puppet/README.md

     echo "*.$(hostname --domain)" | sudo tee /etc/puppet/autosign.conf`
     ```

-1. Create a site manifest file to specify instance software and services
+1. Create a site manifest file to specify instance software and services.
+For
-(`/etc/puppet/manifests/site.pp`).
+this demo, a simple Apache site manifest is being defined.
+The below contents
+should be used to create `/etc/puppet/manifests/site.pp`.
     ```
-    node /^puppet-agent-\d+/ {    # Regex expression to match any node with a name like puppet-agent-N class { 'apache': }        # Installs apache web server
+    node /^puppet-agent-\d+/ { # Regex to match node names like puppet-agent-N class { 'apache': }      # Installs apache web server

       include apache::mod::headers